 No matter what you’ve been told… just following some perceived prescription about self-taping or re-creating an audition scenario is the antithesis of showing up and being seen.
 The perfect self-tape is actually a living, dynamic piece of work.
 It’s the magic of a camera capturing a fully-realized, deeply engaged human being who is completely free, alive, surprising, and bold as hell.
 The perfect self-tape feels like the movie or show is being realized, moving your audience on an emotional level, no matter the genre.

 But this requires a significant shift in what you think a perfect (or even effective) self-tape might be.

 Be the actor who adopts a new way of self-taping and shows up on camera with presence, with ease, with power, fully dropped into the story, all cylinders firing.
 Be the actor whose self-tape grabs the attention of every casting director, director, producer, and executive.
 Be the actor who books work consistently off of your self-tapes.

 It’s so doable.
-And Risa’s going to show you how.
+And this class is going to show you how!

-Join Risa and Sydney for 4 weeks of self-tape insight and practice, and change your work on-camera forever!
+Join Corey and Sydney for 4 weeks of self-tape insight and practice, and change your work on-camera forever!

 Spots are limited, for both working and observing participants.

 BY APPLICATION OR INVITATION.